MCn-/gamebits/README.md

 Usage
 ========

+**This may not be accurate.
+Run mGameBits -h to see the required arguments.**

 You can run the script by supplying either a URL to a MobyGames game page or simply the game name.

     ./mGameBits.py <GAME NAME> <CONSOLE> <SOURCE> <LANGUAGE>